sparsity-group/251c/materials.md

 permalink: /materials/
 ---

-{% include image.html url="/_images/strang-nguyen.jpg" width=150 align="right" %}

-# Book

-The primary reference will be the book
+We will not follow any specific textbook.
+The following textbooks are also good references on the subject material.

 * Wavelets and Filter Banks by Gilbert Strang and Truong Nguyen

-The plan is to cover the first 7 chapters.

-# Additional Reference Materials

-The books

 * A Wavelet Tour of Signal Processing: The Sparse Way by Stephane Mallat
 * Wavelets and Subband Coding by Martin Vetterli and Jelena Kovacevic
 * Multirate Systems and Filter Banks by P.P.
 Vaidyanathan

-are also good references.